What vaccines are required by the University of Notre Dame?

-- a document signed by a health care provider that indicates the names of vaccines and the dates you received them, OR
+- A document signed by a health care provider that indicates the names of vaccines and the dates you received them, OR

-- a copy of your immunizations record from your previous school on the school’s letterhead, OR
+- A copy of your immunizations record from your previous school on the school’s letterhead, OR

-- lab results showing your immunity.
+- Lab results showing your immunity.

 How do I know if my forms and vaccines have been received and verified?

 Once you enter and upload your information through the patient portal, our staff will review your records.
 Please allow 3 weeks for processing.
-Once we verify that you have met all the immunizations requirements, you will receive a secure message through the patient portal indicating that you are compliant.
+Once we verify that you have met all the immunization requirements, you will receive a secure message through the patient portal indicating that you are compliant.
 If you are missing any required vaccines, the secure message will indicate that you are non-compliant and will include instructions.
 You can monitor your status on the patient portal.